nowodev/in-ceipt/README.md

     - [ ] resetForm() removes all dynamic fields on invoice edit page
     - [x] when selecting a new logo, delete the previous one from the logo folder
     - [x] Select component not functional
+    - [x] Fix redirect to setup on user registration
 - [x] Send mails to the customers
 - [x] Option to update user/company's data in profile/settings
 - [x] User can add bank details
 - [x] User can insert logo
 - [x] User can remove/delete logo
-- [ ] Add setup wizard after a new user registers using [Laravel Arcanist](https://github.com/laravel-arcanist/arcanist).
+- [x] Add setup wizard after a new user registers.